re-rxjs/react-rxjs.org/docs/introduction/core-concepts.md

 );
 ```

-Now `usePost` will emit `null` immediately while it's fetching data (so that we can manually handle that) instead of suspending the component, and when the ajax call is resolved it will emit the result of that call.
+Now `usePost` will emit `null` immediately while it's fetching data (so that we can manually handle that), instead of suspending the component, and when the ajax call is resolved, it will emit the result of that call.

-Back to using React's Suspense, there's another way to suspend a component with `react-rxjs` than in the initial call: You can suspend a stream anytime by emitting `SUSPENSE`.
-For instance, this can come in handy if you need to refresh the data because some filter have changed.
+When using Suspense, however, there's also another way to suspend a component with `react-rxjs`: by emitting `SUSPENSE`.
+For example, this can come in handy if you need to refresh the data because some filter has changed.

-There's something to keep in mind though: React Suspense works in series within a Component.
+There's something to keep in mind though: React Suspense works in a serialized way within a Component.
 Imagine this example:

 ```tsx
 const UserProfile = () => {